Images were illustrated by Leo Mateus. This article has been clinically reviewed by Jacob, RN, Michelle, MD, and Jess, DNP.

-While all different kinds of gender identities can (and do) get hysterectomies, transgender men, nonbinary people, and other gender nonconforming people often get this gender affirming procedure.
-Whether you are intersex or assigned female at birth, as long as you have a uterus, you’re eligible to receive this kind of gender affirming bottom surgery.
+While all different kinds of gender identities can (and do) get hysterectomies, transgender men, nonbinary people, and other gender nonconforming people sometimes get this procedure as a gender affirming surgery.
+Whether you are intersex or assigned female at birth, as long as you have a uterus, you’re eligible to receive this kind of surgery.

 What different types of hysterectomies are there?
 Are they covered by insurance?
 What documents do you need to get one?
 How can you go about getting one?
 Read on to learn more.

 A hysterectomy is a surgical procedure that involves removing a uterus.
 There are different kinds of hysterectomy procedures that also can involve the removal of the ovaries and/or fallopian tubes.
 Hysterectomy may be performed abdominally, laparoscopically, or vaginally.
 The three common types of hysterectomies are:

 - Partial hysterectomy/supracervical hysterectomy: a removal of the uterus but leaving the cervix intact

 - Radical hysterectomy: a removal the uterus, cervix, and part of the vagina; ovaries, fallopian tubes—nearby lymph nodes can also be removed

 - Total hysterectomy: removal the uterus and cervix; one or both ovaries and fallopian tubes can also be removed

 If a hysterectomy is something you’re interested in, here are some additional related medical terms to familiarize yourself with: